chauff/cse1500-web-transcripts/Lecture-8.md

 ## Learning goals

 - Describe the most common security issues in web applications.
-- Describe and implement number of attacks that can be executed against unsecured code.
+- Describe and implement a number of attacks that can be executed against unsecured code.
 - Implement measures to protect a web application against such attacks.

 ## Introduction